This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 Baggage and Sleeping

 DRYBAGS: it’s vital that all of your gear and food can be kept dry on the trek and on the packrafts.Ideally use one large one to line your rucksack, and smaller bags to put essential items in and organise kit.
 The large rucksack liners will leak so anything important needs to be waterproofed individually.
+Your rucksack will get very/completely wet whilst packrafting.

 SLEEPING BAG: rated to at least comfort 0C.
-Down is lighter and more compact than synthetic options but also invest in a good waterproof stuff sack and consider double bagging as your pack will get soaked through on the rafts.
+Down is lighter and more compact than synthetic options but you MUST invest in a good waterproof stuff sack and consider double bagging as your pack will get soaked through on the rafts.
 If you know you sleep cold, consider a thermal liner or plan to sleep in your warm layers.

 SLEEPING MAT: If using a self-inflating or inflatable roll-mat bring a repair kit.